pods-framework/pods-json-api/README.md

 * `reset_pod` (DELETABLE)
  * Reset a Pod's contents

+ `/pods-api/<pod>/update_rel`

+ * `update_rel` (EDITABLE | ACCEPT_JSON)
+  * Update bi-directional relationships to correct sister IDs.
+  * Uses JSON object as an array of data to set relationships.
+Must be in form documented below.
+  * Success sends you to a list of field IDs that were updated.

+  `/pods-api/package`

+  * `package` (CREATABLE | ACCEPT_JSON)
+   * Import a Pods Package
+   * Takes a Pods Package data as the body of request.
+   * Requires that the Pods Migrate Package component be active on remote site.
+   * Success returns true.
+Failure false.
+   * Reset a Pod's contents

 ### Passing Parameters To Methods
 You can pass the same parameters to each method as you usually would in the methods `$parameters` array, when using the method via PHP, by appending variables to the URL.